raygun2thehead/pickUp/README.md

 * [Questions](#questions)

 ## Description
 PickUp was designed to create and see what is going on in your community.
-A list of parks and gyms can be searched within our app.
-The user, upon logging in, can view the activities that are happening at a park near them and decide to attend them or create their own.
+A list of parks can be searched within our app.
+The user can view the activities that are happening at a park near them and decide to attend them or, if logged in, create their own.

-## Functionality
+## Technologies Used

-This app uses the following technologies: MongoDB, Express.js, React.js, Node.js, passport.js, foursquare API, and google maps API.
+MongoDB, Express.js, React.js, Node.js, passport.js, foursquare API, and google maps API.

 ## Installation
 Clone or fork the repo to your own device.
 Npm install at root and at client folder.
 To run development instance, run npm dev.